nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ## Quick start

-Here is a quick start on how to get RC4HDB onto your computer.
+Here is a quick guide on how to get a working copy of RC4HDB on your computer.

 ### 1. Setup

 Ensure you have [*Java 11*](https://www.oracle.com/sg/java/technologies/javase/jdk11-archive-downloads.html) or above installed on your Computer.

 ### 2. Install

 Visit this [link](https://github.com/AY2223S1-CS2103T-W12-3/tp/releases/).
 Click on the underlined `rc4hdb.jar` button to download the latest `rc4hdb.jar`.
 Move the `rc4hdb.jar` file to the folder you want to use as the _home folder_ for RC4HDB.
-The home folder is the folder from which the application will run, as well as save data to, and retrieve data from.
+The home folder is the folder from which the application will run, save data to, and retrieve data from.

 ### 3. Running RC4HDB

 Double-click the file to start the app.
 The **Graphical User Interface (GUI)** similar to the one shown below should appear in a few seconds.